informalsystems/hermes/modules/tests/README.md

 (Again, the above command automatically reads what we have defined in [IBCTests.cfg](support/model_based/IBCTests.cfg).)

-Because the invariant is wrong, `Apalache` will find a counterexample showing that it is indeed possible that a light-client is sucessfully updated to a new height.
+Because the invariant is wrong, `Apalache` will find a counterexample showing that it is indeed possible that a client is sucessfully updated to a new height.
 This counterexample is our test.

 ### Current limitations